diracdeltas/sniffly/README.md

 ```

+# Caveats

+* Not supported yet in Safari or Chrome on iOS.
+* Extensions such as HTTPS Everywhere will mess up results.
+* Doesn't work reliably in Tor Browser since timings are rounded to the nearest
+  100-millisecond.
+* Users with a different HSTS preload list (ex: due to having an older browser)
+  may not see accurate results.

 # Acknowledgements

 * Scott Helme for an initial list of HSTS hosts that he had found so I didn't